dpopcorn/Veritrans-Web-Checkout/README.md

 Download and than go to add new plugin on your dashboard

 ## Setting
 Go to Setting > VT Payment.
-There is tweo option:
+There is two option:
 - Check the "Sanbox mode" when you want to use with sandbox mode
 - And then insert your server key in Server Key Field